 Hopefully sharing my experiences will help other couples to get their relationships back on track after having a child.
-I’m going to be sharing a few tips that we have tried that has really made a difference.
+I’m going to be sharing relationship advice that we have tried that has really made a difference.

 Pick Your Fights Wisely